 How To Measure Stock Performance

-I prefer measuring stock performance by calculating its year on year growth.
-I simply take a stock’s price at the start of the year and see how much it changed in 12 months.
+One of the best ways would be to measure stock performance by calculating its year-on-year growth.
+Simply take a stock’s price at the start of the year and see how much it changed in 12 months.

 A year is a long enough time for a stock to rise and fall, and it’s also easy to compare yearly returns.

-It’s also important to have perspective while measuring stock returns, so I go a step further and look at the top 1,000 stocks by returns in large-cap, mid-cap, and small-cap.
+It’s also important to have perspective while measuring stock returns, so you must go a step further and look at the top 1,000 stocks by returns in large-cap, mid-cap, and small-cap.

-Companies of different sizes tend to grow at different speeds, so I prefer to group them by market capitalization.
-It allows me to compare their returns better, and gives me a complete picture of the stock performance.
+Companies of different sizes tend to grow at different speeds, try to group them by market capitalization.
+It allows you to compare their returns better, and give a complete picture of the stock performance.

 The 20 Best Performing Stocks in The Past 12 Months